AdeniyiAdesakin/Active-Directory-Implementation/README.md

 | Global security group | `E_Marketing` | Groups users with a shared department or access requirement |
 | Domain user | Example employee account | Provides an individual identity for domain authentication |

-> **Project scope:** This lab demonstrates identity organization and group membership.
-Assigning the groups to file, printer, or application permissions is covered separately in resource-access projects.

 ## Skills Demonstrated